NoahCristino/robloxlib/docs/documentation.md

 Example: https://github.com/NoahCristino/robloxlib/blob/master/examples/getPackageIds.py

-# postJoinGroup(username, groupid)
+# postJoinGroup(username, groupid, *password)

-Description: Asks for password, logs-in, and joins a group. **Note: There is not a way to see if it actually got logged in, we are working on this.
+Description: Asks for password, logs-in, and joins a group. **Note: There is not a way to see if it actually got logged in/joined the group, we are working on this.
 We don't recommend using this until we fix that issue.
+Also, the "password" argument is optional, it will ask for the password later if not specified.

 Example: COMING SOON